 I cleanse with Dermaquest Stem Cell 3D Complex, tone with Cosmedix Purity Balance Exfoliating Prep, and apply my serum, Dermaquest Peptide Line Corrector.
 I then go in with SkinMedica Lytera (a skin brightening product for my pigmentation) and my moisturiser, Société Skin Hydration Complex.
-I finish with Colorescience Sunforgettable Finishing Mineral Powder SPF 50, which is both a mineral makeup and SPF.

 My other beauty go-tos are:

 Naturopath / Acupuncturist in Sydney – Carolina Gonzalez at The Nature of Balance

 Beauty / Acupuncturist in Paris – Elaine Huntzinger, who gives me facial acupuncture and makes her own great face creams